alexandregressier/notes/dart-in-action/dart-in-action.md

  - Supports first-class functions (Java & C# did not have such support at the time)
  - Has an event loop

 Dart apps can be easily packaged as Chrome apps in Google's Web Store

 Dart development requires at least the Dart SDK

+# Chapter 1 - Hello Dart

+Dart is a great language for developing web apps

+_Single-Page web Applications_ (SPA)  are a good architecture for building apps in Dart